-Brown Bag seminars take place in the Demography Department seminar room at 2232 Piedmont Avenue, usually on Wednesdays, from 12:10 to 1:00, although the discussion often continues for ten or fifteen minutes past 1:00.
+Brown Bag seminars take place in the Demography Department seminar room at 2232 Piedmont Avenue, on Wednesdays from 12:10 to 1:00, although the discussion often continues for ten or fifteen minutes past 1:00.
 Please try to arrive before 12:10 so that we can start promptly at the scheduled time.
 Papers are not generally circulated in advance.
 Regular and decaffeinated coffee will be available, as well as cookies and hot water for tea.
 Administrative inquiries may be addressed to the Demography Office at 642-9800, or email@example.com.

 If you would like to inquire about presenting a seminar yourself, or have suggestions for other potential speakers, please contact Josh Goldstein at firstname.lastname@example.org.

 Video recordings of past presentations can be viewed at https://vimeo.com/berkeleypopscience